artem-zuev/HolyZlo/README.md

 # Hi, I'm Artem 👋
 I am an 8-year experienced Java developer with expertise in designing, developing, and maintaining desktop and web applications.
 Throughout my career, I have actively participated in the entire development lifecycle of three projects, from ideation to product deployment, and successfully performed deep refactoring on two projects.

 I possess a track record of seamlessly integrating new technologies into existing projects.
 Moreover, I specialize in identifying and optimizing bottlenecks, as well as restructuring current solutions to enhance their security, speed, and user-friendliness.
 I am known for making decisive choices and taking responsibility for them.
 As a self-directed learner, I thrive under pressure and contribute effectively as a results-driven team player.

-My core skill set includes Java 8-17, Spring, Kafka, SQL, and noSQL databases.
+My core skill set includes Java 8-17, Spring, Kafka, SQL, and noSQL databases, microservices.

 my resume - <a href='https://tbilisi.headhunter.ge/resume/d49f9480ff0c54fe2a0039ed1f417866646756'>hh.ru</a>
 my instagram - <a href='https://www.instagram.com/holyzlo/'>Instagram</a>